 - Drying and grouting.
 Allow the adhesive to dry overnight.
 Buff away any hazy residue with a damp cloth.
 Once the tiles are set, apply tile grout according to the instructions above.

-Sometimes your backsplash gets damaged – a tile might crack or fall off.
+Your backsplash may get damaged – a tile might crack or fall off.
 This isn’t the end of the world: you can repair it in a couple of simple steps.
-We recommend using Loctite Power Grab Express All-Purpose Interior Construction Adhesive for repairing a backsplash.
+We recommend using Loctite Power Grab Express All-Purpose Interior Construction Adhesive for repairing your backsplash.
 It’s a high-strength, gap-filling adhesive that dries quickly and cleanly for easy, professional installation.
+Here’s how to do backsplash repairs.

 - Remove the damaged tile and residue.
 You will need to make room for a new tile and some adhesive underneath.
-Create a level surface and scrape away residue, so this time the tile will stick and stay.
+Create a level surface and scrape away residue so the tile will stick and stay this time.

 - Apply adhesive.
 Apply the adhesive to the back of the tile and place it on the wall.
 Watch this video to learn more about Loctite Power Grab Express All-Purpose Interior Construction Adhesive.